 - Place the shaped bun on a prepared baking sheet.
 Once you have six buns shaped and placed on one of the baking sheets, cover with plastic wrap and set aside.
 Continue with remaining buns, shaping and placing them on the second baking sheet before covering with plastic wrap.
 Let covered buns rise for an additional 45 minutes.

-- Starting with the batch of buns you shaped first, bake one pan of buns at a time for 16-20 minutes or until golden brown.
+- Starting with the batch of buns you shaped first, bake one pan of buns at a time for 12-16 minutes or until golden brown, rotating the baking sheet half way through the baking time.
 Remove the buns from the oven and cover with a clean tea towel while they cool.
 This traps the excess moisture in and helps keep the buns soft.
 Repeat with the second baking sheet.

 - Heat 3 tablespoons of light corn syrup and 1 tablepoon of water in the microwave or on the stove until bubbling.
 Combine 3 tablespoons of sugar with 1 teaspoon of cardamom in a small bowl.
 Brush the syrup over the buns and sprinkle each bun with cardamom sugar.
 Serve immediately!